chalbert/module-injection/README.md

     - `platform/policies/tax-policies/exclusive-tax-policy--angular.js`
     - `platform/policies/tax-policies/exclusive-tax-policy--commonjs.js`
     - `platform/policies/tax-policies/exclusive-tax-policy--es6.js`
-- Same logic can be served as REST API, e.g. to enforce same validation rules using shared policies
+- Same logic can be served as REST API
+- Logic can be shared with the server, e.g. to enforce the same validation rules on the server using shared policies
+- No bower install / npm install / gulp required to run the client.
+It uses "Build as a Service".
+Great when non-engineering team needs to run the apps.
 - Build based on browser feature - e.g. do not transpile if browser is ES6 compatible
     - `platform/policies/tax-policies/exclusive-tax-policy--angular--es6.js`
-- No bower install / npm install required to run the client.
-It uses "Build as a Service".
 - The Module Locator can use any set of rules required, including:
     - Languages
     - Location